How to Become a Catering Director

 Like most food management careers, the job outlook for catering directors is a mixed bag.
 On one hand, the BLS reports that new positions are expected to grow just 5 percent between 2008 and 2018, which is slower than the average for all occupations.
 On the other hand, food careers typically have tremendous turnover, so there is still an abundance of jobs for new catering directors.

 It can be difficult to say for certain how much you can expect to earn as a catering director since salary varies by employer, typical event size and budget, and location.
-In general, however, one can expect to earn between $35,000 and $45,000.
+In general, however, the BLS reported that food service managers made an average annual salary of $48,560 in May of 2014.
 This number can increase dramatically with education and experience.
 You can also earn more by using your skills to launch your own catering service, though a business degree might be in order to help you succeed.

 If a career in catering sounds like the job for you, browse Chef2Chef.net to learn more about becoming a catering director.